merkle-open/NitroNetSitecore/docs/installation.md

 ## Installation

 ### Preconditions
-You need your own Nitro project as a precondition of this installation manual.
+You need a handlebars frontend with a specific file structure (learn more about that here) or a [Nitro](https://github.com/namics/generator-nitro/) project as a precondition of this installation manual.
-Please follow the beautiful guide of Nitro: [Link](https://github.com/namics/generator-nitro/)

 ### Step 1 - Install Sitecore
 Please install Sitecore on your local machine and create a Visual Studio project (a clean ASP.Net MVC solution) around of this.
-As a Sitecore developer you will know what I mean ;-) .
+As a Sitecore developer you will know what to do ;-) .

 ### Step 2 - Install NitroNet for Sitecore
 There are several ways to install NitroNet for Sitecore.
-The easiest way is to use NitroNet together with Unity or CastleWindsor.
+The easiest way is to use it together with Microsoft.DependencyInjection, Unity or CastleWindsor.

 Please choose between variant
 * **A** with Microsoft.DependencyInjection, Unity or CastleWindsor
 * **B** with another IoC Framework.

 **Important information**: Because there can be vital changes between different Sitecore versions, we have to make sure that a specific NitroNet.Sitecore Nuget works with a specific Sitecore version.
 Therefore we created the NuGets with a Sitecore suffix.
 So you can be sure that they are working with the declared Sitecore version.
-So for each supported Sitecore version you will find the proper NuGets. (e.g. all NuGets with Sitecore 8.2 compatibility end with the suffix `.Sitecore82`)
+So for each supported Sitecore version you will find the corresponding NuGets. (e.g. all NuGets with Sitecore 8.2 compatibility end with the suffix `.Sitecore82`)

 #### (A) With Microsoft.DependencyInjection, Unity or CastleWindsor